ncatlab/nlab-content/pages/9/7/9/7/7979/content.md

 * magnetic Gauss's law:
 $$\mathbf{\nabla} \cdot B = 0$$

-* generalized Amp&#232;re's law:
+* Ampère-Maxwell law:
 $$\mathbf{\nabla} \wedge B = I\left(\mathbf{J} + \frac{\partial}{\partial t}\left(E\right)\right)$$

 where $E$ and $B$ are the relative electric and magnetic relative fields, $\rho$ is the density of the charge, and $\mathbf{J}$ is the relative current of the charge.

-Let us define the *Faraday bivector* as $F = E + I B$.
+The *Faraday bivector* is the bivector $F = E + I B$.
 By multiplying the last two equations by the pseudoscalar, one gets
 $$\mathbf{\nabla} \cdot (I B) = 0$$
 $$\mathbf{\nabla} \wedge (I B) = -\mathbf{J} - \frac{\partial}{\partial t}\left(E\right)$$